LarsKluijtmans/nmbrs_api/README.md

 print(sso_token)
 ```

-### SSO url:
+#### SSO url

-Using the token obtained from the aforementioned functions, you can create a URL that automatically redirects the user to Nmbrs.
+Using the token obtained from the aforementioned functions, you can create a
+URL that automatically redirects the user to Nmbrs.

 ```python
 sso_token = sso_service.get_token_with_password("__username__", "__password__")